microsoft/debug-adapter-protocol/specification.md

 interface ScopesResponse extends Response {
   body: {
     /**
-     * The scopes of the stackframe.
+     * The scopes of the stack frame.
 If the array has length zero, there are no
      * scopes available.
      */
     scopes: Scope[];